skccmygit/ra-java-framework-common/README.en.md

 ## Troubleshooting

 - If you encounter database connection issues, ensure the database container is running
-- Check debug.log for detailed error messages
+- Check error log for detailed error messages in the console of IDE or file generated in the project directory.